Scented Pandan is a perennial herb originating in Sri Lanka and Southeast Asia, where its leaves have long been used to scent and colour local dishes.

 The stem is light brown and marked by leaf scars but is hardly visible in young plants, having not yet developed.
 It is spirally wrapped by the leaves, which are dark green, sword-shaped and up to 1 m (3 ft) long.
-As the plant ages, the stem grows taller and upright, lifting the leaves above the ground.
-At the same time, aerial roots arise along the length and those near the base grow stilt-like, anchoring the plant in the soil.
+As the plant ages, the stem grows taller and upright, lifting the leaves high above the ground.
+At the same time, aerial roots arise along the length, and those near the base grow stilt-like, anchoring the plant in the soil.

 Scented Pandan is not known to flower and fruit in cultivation and instead regenerates from root suckers.

 Scented Pandan is a commonly cultivated plant in Southeast Asia, India and Sri Lanka for its leaves, which are harvested when young and used to impart their sweet, musky, somewhat nutty aroma to dishes.
 They are mostly added to steamed rice, curries, and desserts, particularly those incorporating coconut milk.

 Usually, one or two leaves are tied in a knot and added to the rice water, curry sauce or dessert mixture at the start of the cooking process.
 Then when the cooking is finished, they are removed and discarded.
 In Thailand, the leaves are also used to wrap pieces of marinated chicken or fish into parcels, deep-fried (or first steamed and then deep-fried) and then served with a spicy dipping sauce.

 A green food colouring is made by cutting and crushing or blending the leaves with water.
 It has everyday use in colouring cakes, jellies, and puddings served in bakeries and sweet shops in India and Southeast Asia.